BYC’s skateboard tuition classes are a safe and friendly introduction to skateboarding for ages 5 – 12.

 - Courses start after every half term break, and appear here to book on to usually three weeks beforehand.
 Information on the next start and booking dates appear here as soon as we’ve confirmed them.

-- Places are on a first come first serve basis and cannot be reserved before going up online.
+- Places are on a first come first serve basis.
+We do not take any bookings before they appear online.
 We do not hold waiting lists.

 - Members of the previous course will be given a few days priority booking via email.